rescawen/Wenlei-Dai-Rankkauslista-Tsoha/documentation/userguide.md

 ![unstartedT](https://github.com/rescawen/Wenlei-Dai-Rankkauslista-Tsoha/blob/master/documentation/pictures/Screenshot%20from%202019-05-02%2012-10-25.png)

 If you are the tournament creator you can go into the editpage where you can delete or edit modify the tournament before it begins.
+This is an intentional decision for now, because there is no feature to prevent the creator from accidentally deleting an ongoing tournament.

 ![editpage](https://github.com/rescawen/Wenlei-Dai-Rankkauslista-Tsoha/blob/master/documentation/pictures/Screenshot%20from%202019-05-01%2022-15-01.png)